nim-lang/Nim/doc/nimc.rst

 The ``debugger`` option enables or disables the *Embedded Nim Debugger*.
 See the documentation of endb_ for further information.

-Code hot reloading
+Hot code reloading
 ------------------
-**Note:** At the moment code hot reloading is supported only in JavaScript projects.
+**Note:** At the moment hot code reloading is supported only in JavaScript projects.

 The `hotReloading` option enables special compilation mode where changes in